romland/xorzee/README.md

 	- primary concern for me is that I want to switch back to 'previous mode' (e.g. TV) after streaming a clip
 - Be able to say how much disk-space can bse used for recordings (delete oldest)
 - Delete oldest videos if running out of disk-space
+- At high frame-rate, merge several motion frames into one to easier detect motion (?)

 ## Misc notes for myself now
 - For Avahi DBUS API: